danielzmeow/Swift-Tutorial/README.md

 The `.tint` modifier influences only views that utilize the accent color, primarily controls like buttons and toggles.

-## Chapter V: List and text fields
+## Chapter V: List and Text Fields

 ### List view